 Though no amount of asbestos is considered safe, working in his industry for 40 years put Leonard at an even higher risk of exposure.
 Him and his family were unaware of the presence of asbestos at his job and the risk he was taking every day being there.

 An Unexpected Diagnosis

-It wasn’t until this year, after being retired for 17 years, that Leonard began to experience symptoms from his exposure.
+It wasn’t until this year, after being retired for 17 years, that Leonard began to experience early signs of mesothelioma.
 DeHart recalls her dad complaining of chest pain, having very little appetite, and slowing down on the golf course.
 Though his doctor initially suspected shingles, a blood test showed that wasn’t the case.
 Leonard was then referred to a pulmonologist for further testing.

 “The pulmonologist quickly suspected lung cancer after seeing the results of the scans.
 Dad resigned himself to the fact that it could be cancer, even mentioning ‘I think my golfing days are over,’” DeHart said.
 “But we were praying and hoping it was not.
 Dad wasn’t a smoker, so it couldn’t be lung cancer.”

 As they waited for the news, the family saw their dad continue to grow weaker.
 He didn’t want to eat and would become winded even after taking only 10 steps.
 Leonard had fluid removed from his lungs twice, and in June he went into surgery for a a biopsy of the mass in his lungs.
 “Afterward, the surgeon told my sister, Suzanne and I, that he suspected it was stage IV mesothelioma.
 When the surgeon told my dad the next day that he suspected mesothelioma, all Dad said was ‘I knew a few guys who died from this.’”